mawrkus/pull-request-review-guide/README.md

 - explain your point of view in an explicit manner, even if it's a bit more verbose,
 - suggest.

+Respect removes all frictions.
+Clarity dissipe all doubts about your intentions.
+Suggesting creates the conditions for improvements.

-Respect and clarity dissipe all doubts and frictions.
-They help having better, more meaningful conversations and will save a lot of time.
+They help having better, more meaningful conversations and saving a lot of time and energy.

 #### Stop the "reply" hemorragy / Offer to talk in person